Bakersfield Night Sky - February 16, 2013

 There were two asteroid events yesterday.

 The first was a surprise over the skies of Chelyabinsk in Russia, where a stony meteor/asteroid exploded in the air producing a shock wave that shattered windows for miles around.
-Videos from various sites near Chelyabinsk are gathered together at http://say26.com/meteorite-in-russia-all-videos-in-one-place.
+Videos from various sites near Chelyabinsk are gathered together at a Meteorite in Russia: All Videos in One Place website.